UofABioinformaticsHub/RAdelaide-July-2016/Day_1/104_DataManipulation.md

 data %>% filter(transport == "bike") %>% arrange(weight)
 ```

-There is __no limit__ to the number of functions you can chain togther
+There is __no limit__ to the number of functions you can chain together

 ## Combining Functions | For the technically minded